msmoiz/philosophy/README.md

 overview section of a README short-circuits this process, making it easier for developers to determine whether to read further into the package or move on.

-**The README for each package should contain a tooling section that explains the tooling needed to develop in the package.**
+**The README for a package should contain a tooling section that explains the tooling needed to develop in the package.**

 Developer environments can differ in subtle ways from each other and from